 Sleep Doctor Questions and Answers

 Do you have some questions about sleep doctors?
-Koala® Center for Sleep & TMJ Disorders would like to answer them and give you an idea of what to expect when you see one.
+Koala® Center For Sleep & TMJ Disorders would like to answer them and give you an idea of what to expect when you see one.
 Please call us for more information or book an appointment online.
-We have 10 clinic locations.
+We have 07 clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 If you have a primary care physician, ask him or her about any sleep problems you’re having.
 You will likely be referred to a sleep doctor for further examination and testing.
 You may need a referral to a specialist depending on your particular medical insurance requirements, but you can certainly contact a sleep center like ours and make any kind of inquiry with us.

 A primary care physician can do only so much to treat sleep problems, but a sleep doctor can do a great deal.
 This kind of professional understands sleep problems and can help identify the underlying cause and best treatment option.

 Go see a sleep doctor if you suspect you may have a sleep problem so you can get on the right path to feeling well again.

 You should go see a sleep doctor if you aren’t sleeping well or if you’re experiencing the effects of poor sleep.
 Such effects and some indications you’re not sleeping well are fatigue during the day, lack of energy and focus, difficulty falling or staying asleep, unusual breathing patterns and movement during sleep, or changes to your sleep/wake schedule.
 Unfortunately, these symptoms can worsen over time and some patients have accepted them as simply “getting older,” and do not realize that they can feel better.